Stack unwinding

 • --gc-sections. --gc-sections occurs before .eh_frame deduplication/GC.

-• For -r and --emit-relocs, a relocation from .eh_frame to a STT_SECTION symbol in a discarded section (due to COMDAT group rule) should be allowed (normally such a STB_LOCAL relocation from outside of the group is disallowed).
+• A relocation from .eh_frame to a STT_SECTION symbol in a discarded section (due to COMDAT group rule) is permitted.
+Normally such a STB_LOCAL relocation from outside of the group is disallowed.

 When a linker processes .eh_frame, it needs to conceptually split .eh_frame into CIE/FDE. ld.lld splits .eh_frame before marking sections as live for --gc-sections. ld.lld handles CIE and FDE differently: